Frequently Asked Questions

 you wish to add a phone number or make sure there is a phone number on your

-account, complete the Customer Information Update form
+account or opt in to receive text alerts, complete the Customer Information Update form

 and return to Winchester Utilities main office.

 Q: If my utilities get disconnected for not paying

 my bill, what do I need to do to get them turned back on?

 If services are disconnected for non-payment, you will have to come into the office to request